-I'm seeing commercials about Medicare kickbacks and free stuff.
+I'm seeing commercials about Medicare kickbacks and free services.
 What's that about?

 If you watch any television, you have probably seen the commercials that urge people over the age of 65 to call a toll-free number to discuss Medicare.
-They are encouraged to phone in and ask about extra benefits, free services, and even money back on their social security check.
+They are encouraged to phone in and ask about extra benefits, free services, and even Medicare kickbacks in the form of Part B premium reductions.
 It all sounds too good to be true.
 Is it?

 The answer is a resounding YES.
 Most of the claims these commercials make are too good to be true.
 While not technically fraudulent, their implied message does walk a fine line.
 One advertising series you may have seen in recent weeks features Jimmie Walker, who portrayed JJ on the TV show "Good Times" during the mid 1970s.
 If you aren't sick of seeing it yet, you can watch that commercial here.